Vankata453/ZoneInternetGamesServer/README.md

 * `-l` (`--log`): Enables socket data logging.
 Allows for specifying a custom folder; if not specified, the *default "InternetGamesServer_logs"* folder is used.
 * `--skip-level-matching`: Allows matching players, disregarding their chosen skill level.
 * `--log-ping-messages`: Log empty received messages by sockets, which are used for pinging the server.
-*  `--log-ping-messages`: Log empty received messages by sockets, which are used for pinging the server.
 *  `-ip`: IP to host the server on. *Default: 0.0.0.0*.

 ### Internet Games Client DLL + DLL Injector